 The Board has implemented the corporate disclosure policies and procedures to enable comprehensive, accurate and timely disclosures relating to the Group to the regulators, shareholders and stakeholders.
-Steps will be taken to formalise pertinent corporate disclosure policies to comply with the disclosure requirements as stipulated in the MMLR of Bursa Securities, and to set out the persons authorised and responsible to approve and disclose material information to shareholders and stakeholders.
+Steps will be taken to formalise pertinent corporate disclosure policies to comply with the disclosure requirements as stipulated in the Bursa Malaysia Listing Requirements, and to set out the persons authorised and responsible to approve and disclose material information to shareholders and stakeholders.